enkidevs/curriculum/Ruby/Fundamentals/variables-and-constants.md

 $global_variable = 'global'
 ```

-A **local** variable have a block scope
+A **local** variable have a block scope.

-A **instance** variable belongs to the current object[1]
+A **instance** variable belongs to the current object[1].

-A **class** variable are shared between all instances of a class
+A **class** variable are shared between all instances of a class.

-A **global** variable, which is rarely used, can be accessed from anywhere within the program during runtime
+A **global** variable, which is rarely used, can be accessed from anywhere within the program during runtime.

-It's not recommended to use global variables because it can be overwritten and cause mutations problems, for read-only values is better to use a **constant**
+It's not recommended to use global variables because it can be overwritten and cause mutations problems.
+For read-only values it is better to use a **constant**.

 Example:
 ```ruby
 CONSTANT = 'Enki'
 ```

-**Constants** are looked up based on your scope or via the scope resolution operator
+**Constants** are looked up based on your scope or via the scope resolution operator.

+`class/end` structure will be seen in depth in a future workout.
+For now, a `class` can wrap constants and other classes.

 ```ruby
 class Foo